Synthetic Dynamics: Synthetic systems

 where $f_1$, $f_2$, and $f_3$, are differentiable functions of $ct+x$.

 Another case we wish to explore is that of a property $\xi=\{\phi\}$ with dynamics ruled by:

 Then eq. (\ref{GS}) separates into:

 Once more, in the limit $\hbar\to0$, only the generalized Hamilton-Jacobi (leftmost eq. in (\ref{Dr})) contributes to the dynamics.
-Even more, the first equation in (\ref{Dr}) is the generalized Hamilton-Jacobi equation for a Hamiltonian $\mathcal{H}=m\,\rho\,\phi$ that, in turn, yields (macroscopic) dynamical equations for $\phi$ equivalent to (macroscopic) dynamical equations for $\phi$ equivalent to $n_\tau\cdot\nabla_\chi\phi+m\phi=0$.
+Even more, the first equation in (\ref{Dr}) is the generalized Hamilton-Jacobi equation for a Hamiltonian $\mathcal{H}=m\,\rho\,\phi$ that, in turn, yields the macroscopic dynamical equation $n_\tau\cdot\nabla_\chi\phi+m\phi=0$.

 For a single space coordinate in a Minkowski geometry, a particular solution of eqs. (\ref{Dr}) is:

 where $f_2$ is an arbitrary differentiable two-variable function, while $f_0$ and $f_1$ are a differentiable functions of $ct+x$, and they hold no relation with those in the previous example.